Jwu44/YourMum/product/task28.md

 - Dragging Task D into Task B's red zone should trigger an indent under Task A but a reorder after Task B e.g. Upon release, list should be: Task A > Task B + Task D + Task C, where all B, C and D are subtasks of Task
-- Ensure all other drag functions/logic are preserved e.g. - Current dragging of Task D into subtask green zoen are correct where indent is triggered
+- Ensure all other drag functions/logic are preserved e.g. - Current dragging of Task D into subtask green zone are correct where indent is triggered